Filament Production Systems

 Rumtoo sizes the line around diameter target, kg/h, material family, changeover frequency, and the level of automation required for the real use case.

-Recycled 3D printing filament sample
+3D printing filament produced from recycled material

 Filament Extrusion Demo